 Typically, SDA housing is already well-equipped and caters for participants with complex needs, for example, wider doorways, ramps and wheelchair access is usually in place, however, there may still be something specific in that property that’s not suitable for the participant.

-Helping Participants Transition Into or Out Of SDA
+Participants Transitioning Into or Out Of SDA

 Total Health Physio has experienced scenarios where we are supporting an NDIS participant transition into or out of SDA.
 When someone is moving into a new location, we are contacted to send an Occupational Therapist to assess the new property.